 If you’re concerned about your ability to resume student loan payments beyond the temporary on-ramp protection, consider talking to your student loan servicer about:

 • General student loan deferment

-Based on your income and family size, an income-driven repayment (IDR) plan sets your student loan payments at an affordable repayment amount per month for you.
-There are four plans, which last for a certain number of years and forgive any remaining balance after that.
+Based on your income and family size, an IDR plan can set your student loan payments at an affordable repayment amount per month for you.
+There are four plans, which last for a certain number of years and forgive any remaining balance after that:

 • Income-Contingent Repayment Plan

 The SAVE Plan replaced the former REPAYE Plan in July 2023.
 If you were enrolled in the REPAYE Plan at that time, you’ve been automatically enrolled in the SAVE Plan.